Documentation

 Up to 10,000 Files (SDK)

 The SDK supports uploading up to 10,000 files in a single call.
-Large batches are automatically chunked into 100-file batches.
-The REST API supports up to 50 files per streaming batch request.
+Large batches are automatically chunked into 1,000-file batches.
+The REST API supports 10–200 files per batch request, depending on your plan tier.
+Total request payload must not exceed 2 GB.
+Individual files are limited to 100 MB (images) or 50 MB (documents).

 Upload Multiple Files

-# Just pass a list - automatically uses optimized batch workflow
+# Just pass a list - server-managed concurrency

 )